StefanSchade/StefanSchade/README.md

 Welcome to my GitHub Site.
 Here, I want to provide some information about [myself](PersonalInfo.md) and give an overview about my public repositories on GitHub.

-I keep [a second profile](https://github.com/StefanSchadeDev) on GitHub to simulate the collaboration with other developers on my repos.
+Beside my [main profile](https://github.com/StefanSchade) I keep [a second profile](https://github.com/StefanSchadeDev) on GitHub to simulate the collaboration with other developers on my repos.
 Just in case you wonder about the comits of this familiar sounding user ;-)

 ## Public Repositories